-Although we are actively pursuing a number of alternatives, including seeking to restructure our debt and seeking to raise additional debt or equity financing, or both, there can be no assurance that we will be successful.
-If we cannot restructure our debt and raise sufficient capital, we may need to seek protection under the U.S. Bankruptcy Code, including at the parent-company level.
+Although we are actively pursuing a number of alternatives, including seeking a confirmed plan of reorganization, restructuring our other indebtedness and seeking to raise additional debt or equity financing, or both, there can be no assurance that we will be successful.
+If we cannot confirm a plan of reorganization, restructure our indebtedness and raise sufficient capital in a timely manner, we may need to seek further protection under the U.S. Bankruptcy Code, including at the parent-company level.
 See "-Liquidity and Capital Resources" below.